ElinaFF/PICO/implementation.md

 ## Practical informations

+You may encounter code that uses terms referring to metabolomics, such as function names beginning with `metabo_`.
+This dates back to when the code was developed for metabolomics matrices.
+A refactoring has been carried out, but it is not yet complete.
+This does not change the fact that PICO can accept any tabular data (with enough samples).
+{:.note title="Attention"}

 ### Interface
 The transition between different experiment on the interface is not optimized.
 If results are loaded from a previous experiment while the interface is already displaying results, make sure to click on the "load" button in the "Results" and "Results aggregated" tabs because the figures will not be cleared when loading a different experiement.
 To avoid any kind of confusion, it is best to restart the interface in between.